 So, in theory, any event that changes how desirable a stock is can lead a stock to hit its circuit limits.
 The change in desirability has to be very high for a stock to hit the upper or lower circuit.
 In some cases, market manipulation may also cause stocks to hit their upper or lower circuits.

-Following are some events that may lead a stock to hit its upper or lower circuits:
+Following are some events that may lead the stock to hit its upper or lower circuits:

 - Earnings outperforming or underperforming expectations